 Aside from swapping out the mildewy curtain you may have already, please note that: You can totally throw (most) shower curtains in the washing machine.

-The big graphic composition will open up your space, and mellow yellow color choice brings in just enough mood zhouz.
+The big graphic composition will open up your space, and mellow yellow color choice brings in just enough mood zhuz.

 It’s OK.
 We miss Prince, too.

-Linen is so inherently lowkey chic, that a splurge on a shower curtain in the material will do most of the work for upping environment of your whole bathroom.
+Linen is so inherently lowkey, a splurge on a shower curtain in the material will do a ton of work in upping environment of your whole bathroom.